-As AMOCs are non-binding opinions issued by the Agency to define ways of establishing compliance with the essential requirements, the RUs are free to decide whether to apply the AMOC/part of the AMOC, or not.
-Nevertheless, the RUs are responsible for managing their operational risks.
+As AMOCs are non-binding opinions issued by the Agency to define ways of establishing compliance with the essential requirements, the RUs are free to decide whether to apply the AMOC/part of the AMOC, or not to apply the AMOC.
+In any case, the RUs are responsible for managing their operational risks.